Julian Edelman announces retirement, saying his wheels ‘finally have fallen off’

 During his NFL career, Edelman also missed time with injuries, most notably when a torn knee ligament cost him the entire 2017 season.
 Foot issues sidelined him for major portions of the 2012 and 2015 campaigns, but sticking around at all on an NFL roster appeared to be an unlikely outcome when New England made him a seventh-round pick in 2009.

-A 5-10, 195-pound quarterback at a school not known for producing an abundance of professional-grade talent, Edelman wasn’t even invited to the NFL’s draft combine.
-However, he showed impressive quickness on tape and at Kent State’s pro day, and he was thought to be a potential fit for the “Wildcat” offensive schemes some teams were using at the time.
+A 5-foot-10, 195-pound quarterback at a school not known for producing an abundance of professional-grade talent, Edelman wasn’t even invited to the NFL draft combine.
+However, he showed impressive quickness on tape and at Kent State’s pro day, and he was thought to be a potential fit for the wildcat offensive schemes some teams were using at the time.

 The Patriots drafted Edelman as a wide receiver, but he made his mark primarily on special teams until he broke out as a pass-catcher in his fifth season.
 He proceeded to form a close bond with quarterback Tom Brady on the field and off.